dasch-swiss/dsp-das/docs/how-to-use/system.md

 ## All users

-System admin gets the list of all activated and suspended users registered in Knora.
+System admin gets the list of all activated and suspended users registered in DSP.
 New users can be created from this page only (button "Create new").

 ![Overview of all users](../assets/images/system-all-users.png)*Overview of all users where the system admin has access to several actions.*